chandrimaa3/Customer-Churn-Prediction-Project/README.md

-# Customer Churn Prediction for a Telecom Company
+# Telecom Customer Churn Prediction

-## Project Overview
+## 1. Project Overview

-This project aims to solve a critical business problem for a telecom company: **customer churn**.
-By leveraging machine learning, we build a predictive model to identify customers who are most likely to cancel their subscriptions.
+This project addresses a critical business problem for a telecom company: **customer churn**.
+By leveraging machine learning, it builds a predictive model to identify customers who are most likely to cancel their subscriptions.
 The ultimate goal is to enable the company to take proactive steps, such as offering targeted incentives, to retain these at-risk customers and reduce revenue loss.

-This repository contains the complete Python script for the end-to-end data science workflow, from data cleaning and exploratory analysis to model training, evaluation, and interpretation.
+This repository contains the complete Python script for an end-to-end data science workflow, from data cleaning and exploratory analysis to model training, evaluation, and interpretation.

 ---

-## Dataset
+## 2. Dataset

-The dataset used for this project is the **Telco Customer Churn** dataset, which is publicly available on Kaggle.
+The dataset used for this project is the **Telco Customer Churn** dataset from Kaggle.
 It contains information about 7,043 customers and includes details on:
-* **Customer Demographics:** Gender, age range, and whether they have partners and dependents.
+* **Customer Demographics:** Gender, senior citizen status, partner, and dependents.
 * **Subscribed Services:** Phone, multiple lines, internet, online security, online backup, etc.
 * **Account Information:** Customer tenure, contract type, payment method, and monthly/total charges.
 * **Target Variable:** The `Churn` column, which indicates whether the customer left within the last month.